By the year 2022, most civil disputes in England and Wales will be resolved through an online court.

 But will there be greater access to justice?
 On that, the jury is still out.12

 Note to readers: This paper was first published in September 2016 as an Amazon ebook.
-It is now available without charge thanks to the generous support of the Legal Education Foundation.
+Since the summer of 2018 it has available without charge thanks to the generous support of the Legal Education Foundation.
 For that reason, it is no longer published by Amazon.

-The paper was regularly updated between 2016 and 2018 but readers needed to download it each time if they wanted the latest version.
+The paper was regularly updated while it was available on Amazon but readers needed to download it each time if they wanted to read the latest version.
 I shall continue to update this online paper and readers will always see the latest revision here.

 Most references are to documents available online.
 Those that originally appeared in the ebook version are shown as web pages.
 For newer references, click on the HMTL link to access the source document.